hitoshi-watase/sercrod/docs/reference/directives/print.md

 #### Comparison with text interpolation (%expr%)

-Nablla supports `%expr%` style text interpolation inside plain text nodes using the configured delimiters.
+Sercrod supports `%expr%` style text interpolation inside plain text nodes using the configured delimiters.
 By default the delimiters are `%` and `%`, and interpolation is implemented by `_expand_text`.

 Key differences between `*print` and `%expr%`: